-Baharat is very common in Middle Eastern cooking.
-It is not actually one spice, but a blend of several spices.
-What spices are included in the blend vary geographically, but you can generally expect the following spices to be found in baharat: black pepper, coriander, paprika, cardamom, nutmeg, cumin, cloves, and cinnamon.
+Baharat is a very common spice in Middle Eastern cooking.
+The word baharat actually means "spices" in Arabic and is not actually one spice, but a blend of several spices.
+What spices are included in the blend vary geographically, but you can generally expect black pepper, coriander, paprika, cardamom, nutmeg, cumin, cloves, and cinnamon.
 Many people like baharat because it does not contain any salt.
-Again, it does vary geographically, so your baharat may contain additional spices or may not have all the spices listed above.
-For example, in Turkey, baharat often contains mint.

 How to Use Baharat

-Baharat can be used many ways in the kitchen.
-It's used as a seasoning for meat, seafood, and vegetables as well a dry rub or marinade for all of them.
-It is by no means spicy.
-It is aromatic and gives a little zest to any dish -- especially, rice, lentil, and pilaf dishes.
-It has a very nice blend of both sweet and smoky, which you can ascertain by giving an open jar a little sniff.
+Baharat can be used in many ways in the kitchen.
+It can be a seasoning for beef, lamb, chicken, seafood, and vegetables as well a dry rub or marinade.
+It is also added to soups and is used as a condiment.
+It is by no means spicy; it is aromatic and gives a little zest to any dish—especially, rice, lentil, and pilaf dishes.
+Baharat has a very nice blend of both sweet and smoky, which you can ascertain by simply opening a jar and giving a little sniff.

 Experiment using baharat in everything from hamburgers to lamb chops.
 For recipes using ground beef, mix the baharat into the meat before cooking, usually about 1 teaspoon for every pound of ground beef.
-While the taste is not overpowering, it is very aromatic, hence such a small amount.
+While the taste is not overpowering, it is very aromatic, which is why it is best to use such a small amount.

-You can also use baharat as a marinade for chicken and lamb.
-Add 1/2 cup of olive oil, 2 teaspoons of baharat, 1 tablespoon of lemon juice, and salt in a bowl or freezer bag with chicken or lamb and allow it to marinate for 24 hours.
+This spice mixture is ideal when making spice rubs and marinades most of the work is already done—since baharat is a combination of several spices, you are saved the time and effort of measuring out each spice and mixing them together.
+To use baharat in a marinade for chicken and lamb, add 1/2 cup of olive oil, 2 teaspoons of baharat, 1 tablespoon of lemon juice, and salt in a bowl or freezer bag.
+Add the chicken or lamb and allow it to marinate for 24 hours.
 The results are absolutely delicious and can only be achieved by using a blend of spices like baharat.